-I thought of them today as I taped a notice of "Uninhabitable" to an apartment door.
-While the tenants left only the day before, I wanted to prevent the possibility of a future tenant living without heat, with rotting windows, ceiling leaks and ancient non-working smoke detectors.
-The code can save lives.
-This place did not meet Massachusetts's housing code, 105 CMR 410.000: Minimum Standards of Fitness for Human Habitation (State Sanitary Code, Chapter II).
+I've been thinking of them lately as I have had to think about Massachusetts's housing code, 105 CMR 410.000: Minimum Standards of Fitness for Human Habitation (State Sanitary Code, Chapter II).
 While, as the title indicates, it describes "only" the minimum standards, it never fails to interest me how people view this code very differently, depending on the lenses particular to their perspective.
 For instance, if I am speaking to the owner of a rental property, they might view the code as harsh and unrealistic and too demanding.
 If I am speaking to a tenant who is hoping to buy some time without paying rent, then the code is seen as handy indeed.
 Then there are other times when people hope to use the code as a basis for cleaning up the neighborhood.
 All those perspectives can be valid applications of this code.

-To the owners, I explain that this is their responsibility, like it or not, that goes part and parcel with being "landlords".
-I also tell them there is a proper process for eviction.
+To the owners, I explain that this is their responsibility, like it or not, that goes part and parcel with being "landlords" (along with porch and plumbing and a whole lot more).
+But I also tell them there is a process for eviction.
 To the hopeful tenant, I can get repairs accomplished and that's a good thing, but don't plan on withholding rent without legal advice.
 For people hoping to clean up the neighborhood, that, in fact, is sometimes the final outcome when owners are given orders, can't afford to comply and sell the property instead.
-Those places can be renovated or demolished and rebuilt.
+Those places are usually bought for the price of the land, and then renovated or demolished and rebuilt.